eclipse-zenoh/zenoh-pico/docs/new_platform.rst

 * `_z_socket_accept(const _z_sys_net_socket_t *sock_in, _z_sys_net_socket_t *sock_out)`: Accept an incoming connection to a listen socket.
 * `_z_socket_wait_event(void *v_peers, _z_mutex_rec_t *mutex)`: Use io multiplexing to wait an event on a list of sockets.

-Then, you must decide which link you want to add support for on your platform, with the possible list being:
+Then, you must decide which links you want to add support for on your platform, with the possible list being:

 * TCP unicast
 * UDP unicast